orlof/xcb3-vscode-ext/README.md

 This extension contributes the following settings:

-* `xcbasic.basefolder`: Absolute path of the XC-BASIC base folder (the one containing the 'bin' folder.
+* `xcbasic.basefolder`: Absolute path to XC-BASIC base folder (the one containing the 'bin' folder)
+* `xcbasic.vice`: Absolute path to VICE base folder (the one containing the 'bin' folder)
+* `xcbasic.packer`: Absolute path to packer (of your choice) base folder (e.g. Exomizer)

-For now this setting is not used directly by the extension, you can use it with the following `tasks.json` and simply hit Crtl+Shift+B or Cmd+Shift+B to build the currently open XC=BASIC 3 file to a C64 prg with the same name.
+These setting are not needed by the extension, but you can use them in `.vscode/tasks.json` to simplify compilation process.

+Following example allows you to simply hit Crtl+Shift+B or Cmd+Shift+B to build the currently open XC=BASIC 3 file to a C64 .prg with the same name.

 ```json
 {